For Reconciliation to be realised, we all must play our part. Be brave and be the change.

 1. The Uluru Statement from the Heart

 The Uluru Statement from the Heart is an invitation to the Australian people.
-The key reforms proposed within The Statement are to have a First Nations Voice to Parliament enshrined in the Constitution and the establishment of a Makarrata Commission for treaty-making and truth-telling.
+The statement asks Australians to walk together to build a better future by establishing a First Nations Voice to Parliament enshrined in the Constitution, and the establishment of a Makarrata Commission for treaty-making and truth-telling.

 Visit The Uluru Statement from the Heart Website to learn more.